-True motivators are factors that create an inner desire to work by satisfying certain needs that are important to the individual employee such as…
+True motivators are factors that create an inner desire to work by satisfying certain needs that are important to the individual employee.
+They include:

 - Job position

-• What Motivates Your Employees?
+What Motivates Your Employees?

-Do you know what your employees really want ?
+A good way to find out is to simply ask them.
 Their answers could surprise you.
-Talk to your staff members to find out what you think employees want and what employees really want are at opposite ends of the spectrum.
+Talk to your staff members – or run an anonymous survey.
+You might find out that what you think employees want and what they really want are seriously at odds.